ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ### A PDF reader on Linux
 I recommend and will cover [Zathura](https://pwmt.org/projects/zathura/), under the assumption that anyone reading a multi-article Vim series will appreciate Zathura's Vim-like key bindings and text-based configurability.
 The VimTeX plugin also makes configuration between Zathura and Vim very easy.
-Note, however, that many more Linux-compatible PDF reader exist---see the VimTeX plugin's documentation at `:help g:vimtex_view_method` if curious.
+Note, however, that many more Linux-compatible PDF readers exist---see the VimTeX plugin's documentation at `:help g:vimtex_view_method` if curious.

 ### A PDF reader on macOS
 The canonical option on macOS is [Skim](https://skim-app.sourceforge.io/), which you can download as a macOS `dmg` file from its [homepage](https://skim-app.sourceforge.io/) or from [SourceForge](https://sourceforge.net/projects/skim-app/).